-NHER 66585 (Negative evidence record) - Site where limited groundworks revealed no evidence for archaeologically-significant remains
+NHER 66585 (Negative evidence) - Site where limited groundworks revealed no evidence for archaeologically-significant remains

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.